stats-ICCAT/iccat.pub.data/README.md

 ## Artifacts that can be manipulated using the dataset-specific functions provided by the library

 1) T1NC - Task1 nominal catches
-  + The library provides a function that can summarize (in wide format) the original tabular T1NC data as retrieved using the [iccat.dev.data](https://github.com/stats-ICCAT/iccat.dev.data) library.
+  + The library provides a function that can summarize (in _wide_ tabular format) the original tabular T1NC data as retrieved using the [iccat.dev.data](https://github.com/stats-ICCAT/iccat.dev.data) library.

 2) T1 + T2 - SCRS catalogue
-  + The library provides functions to **build** the SCRS catalogue using fishery ranks and base catalogue data as retrieved using the [iccat.dev.data](https://github.com/stats-ICCAT/iccat.dev.data) library, as well as a utility method to split the final output
+  + The library provides functions to **build** the SCRS catalogue using fishery ranks and base catalogue data as retrieved using the [iccat.dev.data](https://github.com/stats-ICCAT/iccat.dev.data) library, as well as a utility method to split the final output in multiple tables

 3) Species' stock data and metadata
   + The library provides functions to extract stock metadata and summary information for one or more species

-## Reference data artifacts exported by the library (see each exported item for its description and structure)
+## Reference data artifacts exported by the library

 + `REF_DATA_SOURCES`
 + `REF_DATA_SOURCE_CONTENTS`